telerik/xamarin-forms-docs/controls/calendar/calendar-visual-structure.md

 - **Week numbers**: The number of the weeks in the current year.
 - **Today date**: The today date.
 - **Selected day**: The selected date.
-- **Disabled dates**: Dates that are not enabled for selection and navigation.
 - **Days from other month**: Days that are not from the current month.